Hazardous Waste Labeling and Marking

-Whenever hazardous material packages are overpacked, the inner containers must be properly labeled.
+Whenever hazardous material packages are overpacked, the inner containers must be properly labeled in accordance with DOT shipping requirements for the hazardous material.
 The same applies to the overpack container.

 Marking is a critical process in preparing hazardous materials for transportation.
-A marking on a hazardous materials package contains important information about the identification and dangers of the hazardous material.
-While there is no standardized hazardous waste marker format, both the DOT and EPA have specific marking requirements.
+A marking on a hazardous materials package contains important information about the identification and dangers posed by the hazardous material.
+While there is no standardized hazardous waste marking format, both the DOT and EPA have

-- Markings must be printed on or affixed on the surface or on a label, tag or sign
+- Be printed on or affixed on the package surface or on a label, tag or sign

-- Markings must be displayed on a contrasting color background
+- Be displayed on a contrasting color background

-- Markings must not be obscured or covered up by other labels or attachments
+- Not be obscured or covered up by other labels or attachments

-- Markings must not be located next to any other markings (such as advertisement) that would limit their effectiveness
+- Not be located next to any other markings (such as advertisement) that would limit

 - Proper shipping name and identification number